 Horizontal assemblies have the same continuity requirements as for vertical assemblies.
-Penetrations, joints, and ducts are to be protected as for vertical assemblies; refer to § 707, § 712. and § 713.
+Penetrations, joints, and ducts are to be protected as for vertical assemblies; refer to § 707, § 712, and § 713.
+In 1-hour fire-resistance-rated floor construction, § 711.2.6 permits lower membranes to be omitted over unusable crawl spaces and upper membranes to be omitted below unusable attic spaces.